scott306lr/AAML_Final/README.md

 ./scripts/setup
 ```

-### 4. Enter project directory and run the build script:
+### 4. Enter project directory and run the build script

 After the build process is finished, press enter and type 'reboot' to reboot and start the system.